dnesteryuk/black-sea-client/README.md

 //= require sirko/dist/sirko
 ```

-In this case, the last line from the code example should be omitted.
+In this case, the second step should be omitted.
 But, please, be aware that the prediction will only be requested after loading the whole bundle.
 The asynchronous load is a preferable way to load the client.

 ## Development